allan-gounden/secure-your-win11-pc/README.md

 <img width="1382" alt="edge1" src="https://user-images.githubusercontent.com/6840466/149796876-cc64066e-efa3-4f52-a319-f173f0fc6f49.png">

-- restart Edge!!!
+- Restart Edge!!!
+(If you opened any Websites before start at the beginning)

-- configure Edge
+- Configure Edge

 <img width="951" alt="edge2" src="https://user-images.githubusercontent.com/6840466/149796981-2e5c5147-8bf0-4739-9cf4-5f68e06adb32.png">

-scroll down
+Scroll down

 <img width="951" alt="edge2_2" src="https://user-images.githubusercontent.com/6840466/149797142-f6333a60-6d08-4eba-8d97-6aef6f43631c.png">

 <img width="951" alt="edge3" src="https://user-images.githubusercontent.com/6840466/149797206-9e1c226f-3f10-4926-9da7-1ab2527fe4bc.png">

-- set flags (flags may change with newer Edge versions)
+- Set flags (flags may change with newer Edge versions)

 <img width="960" alt="edge_flags1" src="https://user-images.githubusercontent.com/6840466/149800664-6bc20985-69b7-4030-b7c6-8aaf14416ea0.png">

 <img width="960" alt="edge_flags2" src="https://user-images.githubusercontent.com/6840466/149800698-eb33a910-ad12-49e0-8ddb-2d5388c166ce.png">

-- install extensions (Adblocker etc. personal recommendation: Ublock origin)
+- Install extensions (Adblocker etc. personal recommendation: Ublock origin)

-- start Microsoft Defender Application Guard and repeat the steps from above
+- Start Microsoft Defender Application Guard and repeat the steps from above

-- install Microsoft Defender Application Guard Companion from Windows Store and add it to your taskbar
+- Install Microsoft Defender Application Guard Companion from Windows Store and add it to your taskbar

+Annotations:
-- try to always use Microsoft Defender Application Guard and not the normal Edge-Browser!
+- Try to always use Microsoft Defender Application Guard and not the normal Edge-Browser!
 Unfortanetly it is not always possible and you can not set it as default yet :(

 - Also you can not store bookmarks but can still open existing ones.
 You can use the normal Edge-Browser to manage your bookmarks.